DaveAldon/davealdon-deprecated/_posts/2019-10-28-Ascension-and-Pentecost-in-the-Old-Testament.md

 > Then Manoah took a young goat, together with the grain offering, and sacrificed it on a rock to the Lord.
 And the Lord did an amazing thing while Manoah and his wife watched: As the flame blazed up from the altar toward heaven, the angel of the Lord ascended in the flame.
 Seeing this, Manoah and his wife fell with their faces to the ground.
 When the angel of the Lord did not show himself again to Manoah and his wife, Manoah realized that it was the angel of the Lord. - Judges 13:19-21

-Now when He had spoken these things, while they watched, He was taken up, and a cloud received Him out of their sight. - Acts 1:9
+> Now when He had spoken these things, while they watched, He was taken up, and a cloud received Him out of their sight. - Acts 1:9

 It’s pretty self explanatory at this point, isn’t it?
 The only difference is that there is no fire involved in the New Testament.
 But the significance of this is related to the difference between Old and New Testament sacrifice, which is another story in itself.
-But there’s one more thing to mention that is key to the whole topic: the pentecost.
+But there’s one more thing to cover that is key to this whole topic: the Pentecost.

 ### The Pentecost